mokdevel/DarcMods/DarcMissions/docs/MISSION_HVTITEM.md

 <img src="https://github.com/mokdevel/DarcMods/blob/main/pics/s_hvtitem.jpg" width=30% height=30%>

-AIs have built a camp/installation which has a target that needs to be destroyed in order to complete the mission.
+AIs have built a camp/installation which has a target or targets that needs to be destroyed in order to complete the mission.
 Loot is spawned in the box when a win condition is achieved.

 ### GM requested mission
 Location chosen will be close to where the mission was dropped.
 The mission location might not be exactly what you wanted as the it needs to have enough free space to spawn.